 Sandile decided to start an organisation which would do precisely that.
 In her third year of undergraduate studies when she was doing an internship at a research institute, she set up the Simuka-Arise Initiative as a university-based community project, meaning she would have access to student volunteers.
 It is now expanding, moving out of the university and into the community.

-The organisation has three main strands: economic, social and academic empowerment of young women and partners with other organisations to ensure it has a greater impact.
+It has three main strands: economic, social and academic empowerment of young women and partners with other organisations to ensure it has a greater impact.

 Sandile is also working on a workshop for girls who have just finished high school and are preparing to go to university.
 She is keen to encourage more women into science.
 Other projects include working with the government on women’s economic empowerment and providing girls with sanitary products.